Skip to main content

 Social media and accessibility

-Shelter’s social channels are fundamental to our ability to reach people facing homelessness or experiencing bad housing, and reach people who want to support our work.
-In 2019-20 we handled 2,661 housing advice queries through social media.
+Shelter’s social channels are fundamental to our ability to reach people who are facing homelessness, experiencing unfit housing, or who want to support our work.

 In the UK, 1 in 5 people (13.7 million) have a disability.
 Their right to access all UK websites is covered by the Equality Act 2010, which protects all individuals from unfair treatment and promotes a fair and more equal society.